openedx/open-edx-proposals/oeps/oep-0028-content-theming-in-react.rst

     export const MainNav = MyThemedNav;
     export const MainNavWrapper = _MainNavWrapper;

-* We will generally prefer composition when extending components, however there can be certain scenarios, under which inheritance is the much better alternate.
+* We will generally prefer composition when extending components, however, there can be certain scenarios, under which inheritance is the much better alternative.

 1. Inheritance becomes necessary when you want to customize a component, but there is no support via props.
 An example of this can be ``SiteLogoCircle`` component, where the user wants to a Trademark logo next to the image.
-Since ``SiteLogoCircle`` does not contains support for trademark logo, it needs to extended via inheritance as follows
+Since ``SiteLogoCircle`` does not contain support for trademark logo, it needs to extend via inheritance as follows

 .. code-block:: js